Women’s and Gender Studies, BA

 The Lesbian, Gay, Bisexual, Transgender, Queer, Questioning, Asexual, and Ally (LGBTQA+) Social Justice Center exists to create campus environments that are inclusive and supportive of students, faculty, and staff diversity in the areas of sexuality and gender identity and expression.
 The office promotes identity expression, self-determination, and exploration on all levels for all members of Pace University through advocacy, education, activism, programming, and a commitment to social justice.

 For more than a decade, the Center for Community Action and Research (CCAR) has supported civic engagement, social responsibility, and reciprocal partnerships with the community, resulting in enriched learning for positive change.
 Housed within the Dyson College of Arts and Sciences, the CCAR’s programs serve the entire University through curricular and co-curricular initiatives, coordination of national civic engagement programs, and support of ongoing community partnerships.

 “Our department offers students a space through which to explore and inform social justice initiatives both within and outside of the University system.
 Our classes prioritize student-centered learning informed by feminist, anti-racist, decolonial, and intersectional pedagogies designed to challenge and dismantle systemic racism and structural inequalities in all its forms.
-Together, we commit to fostering communities of care and respect with a shared vision for social justice, collective resistance, and intentional solidarity across our varied campus communities."—Emily Bent, PhD, Assistant Professor
+Together, we commit to fostering communities of care and respect with a shared vision for social justice, collective resistance, and intentional solidarity across our varied campus communities."—Emily Bent, PhD, Associate Professor